mikeizbicki/ucr-cs100/tutorials/shell-tricks/README.md

 #Using Linux command easier

-The 10 tricks people should know about linux command.
+The 10 tricks people should know about Linux commands.
 Note: these tricks apply to bash, which is the default shell on most Linux systems.

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)